-The overall goal of the Atlas Alliance's inclusion work is that people with disabilities are equated in all Norwegian development aid and humanitarian work.
+The overall goal of the Atlas Alliance's inclusion work is equality for persons with disabilities in all Norwegian development aid and humanitarian work.

-It is a great conundrum that Norwegian development policy and development aid are not inclusive.
-Despite the agreement that the UN Sustainability Development Goals are made for no one to be left out, this happens to the highest degree in both Norwegian and international aid.
-We in the Atlas Alliance are aiming for Norway to become an international leader in inclusive development, (Quote Morten Eriksen, Chief Executive Officer (CEO) of the Atlas Alliance, during Arendalsuka 2021.)
+It is a great conundrum that Norwegian development aid and policies are not inclusive.
+Despite the agreement that the UN Sustainability Development Goals are made for no one to be left out, exclusion is to a large extent a fact of both Norwegian and international aid.
+The Atlas Alliance aims for Norway to become an international leader in inclusive development.

-The Atlas Alliance works to ensure that Norwegian development aid is fully inclusive and that the human rights of people with disabilities are equated in all this work.
-To achieve this, the Atlas Alliance offers inclusion courses (both digital and physical), network meetings, and other ways that support Norwegian civil society organizations and humanitarian representatives.
-This work is coordinated by the Atlas Alliance's secretariat, and the Norwegian Atlas organizations, and their local partners, contribute with course leaders and other expertise.
+The Atlas Alliance works to ensure that Norwegian development aid is fully inclusive and that the human rights of persons with disabilities are respected and safeguarded in all this work.
+To achieve this, the Atlas Alliance offers trainings, network meetings and other activities to strengthen Norwegian civil society organizations and humanitarian workers.
+The work is coordinated by the Atlas Alliance's secretariat, and the Norwegian Atlas organizations and their local partners contribute with course leaders and other expertise.

 Inclusion in the global south

 There are about 1 billion people with disabilities in the world today.
 A large majority of them, approximately 80%, live in the global south.
 Most face barriers and disturbances to full participation and equality.
 This can be in the form of negative attitude, lack of accessibility, and structural barriers.
 These barriers prevent participation and equality in society.
 The Atlas Alliance works to ensure that people with disabilities have access to educational opportunities, health services, development opportunities and leisure activities on the one side, and that they engage in local communities, political participation and sociocultural involvement on the other.